Alps Wedding Planning Guide

 Getting Married in the Austrian Alps

 Austria has no residency requirements to get married there.
 You need to submit your paperwork to the local Standesamt (registrar) in advance of your wedding date.
 They perform the legal ceremony in German at the local registry office, so if you don’t speak German, you might need a translator.
-Some registrars are quite relaxed and will let you have you own translator, or they will translate for you themselves, while others (especially in the big cities) require a court-certified translator.
+Some registrars are quite relaxed and will let you have your own translator, or they will translate for you themselves, while others (especially in the big cities) require a court-certified translator.
 Only a small number of towns have locations outside of the registry office where they will conduct ceremonies, but it is possible to have a legal ceremony in a mountain hut in some areas (I’ll get to which ones later).

 Getting Married in Italy